ExtremeCloud IQ Site Engine

 Addressed Vulnerabilities

-This section presents the vulnerabilities addressed in 23.2 Releases.
+This section presents the vulnerabilities reported by vulnerability scanners in previous versions.
+The following components received updates in 25.5 regardless of whether the vulnerability could have been exploited or not.
 If you need more information on vulnerability testing, see Security and Vulnerability Testing.

 Installation, Upgrade, and Configuration Changes